I could actually write a LOT more than I am writing – but I am trying to not let it get too long!

 - The way they can literally think about nothing.
 I am sometimes SO JEALOUS of that ability!
 What a blessing to be able to just turn off all the thoughts and just rest and relax.

-- The way they think logically and don’t allow emotion to cloud their judgment.
-I am so thankful for this trait men have.
+- The way they so often think logically and don’t allow emotion to cloud their judgment.
+I am thankful for this trait men have.
 I’m glad that God made them to be the leaders in marriage and in the church.

 - The way they are often so emotionally and spiritually stable.

-- The way they know they are born to be leaders and won’t allow themselves to be manipulated or controlled.
+- The way they often won’t allow themselves to be manipulated or controlled.

 - The way they can work in the most awful conditions without complaining – they focus on getting the mission or job done, no matter the inconvenience, personal sacrifice, or dirt involved.